wp-plugins/abase/readme.txt

 [abase sql="SHOW CREATE TABLE employees"] will display the SQL CREATE statement to create the table.

+= How do I add a Title field that is a foreign key into a Titles table? =

+To make the Title come from a separate Titles table, create your Titles table so it uses the InnoDB storage engine.

+[abase sql="CREATE TABLE titles (title_id int(11) NOT NULL AUTO_INCREMENT, title_name varchar(50) DEFAULT NULL, PRIMARY KEY (title_id)) ENGINE=InnoDB"]

+Make your employees table InnoDB also and add the column that will contain the foreign key.

+[abase sql="ALTER TABLE employees ENGINE = INNODB"] [abase sql="ALTER TABLE employees ADD title_key INT NOT NULL, ADD INDEX ( title_key )"]

+Finally, set the foreign key relationship.

+[abase sql="ALTER TABLE employees ADD FOREIGN KEY ( title_key ) REFERENCES titles (title_id) ON DELETE RESTRICT ON UPDATE RESTRICT"]

 = How do I create a form to add a record to a table? =

 [abase form="1,insert" table="employees" columns="first_name,last_name$Add Employee" elements="first_name,last_name" ack="red"]

-The form and table attributes specify a form to insert a record into the employees table.
-The columns attribute specifies the first_name and last_name fields will be displayed and a submit button with "Add Employee" will follow the last_name field.
+The form attribute specifies a form to insert records, and the "1" indicates this form consists of only 1 shortcode (this one).
+The elements attribute specifies which fields are form input elements and the columns attribute specifies which fields are displayed and their formatting.
+The "$Add" specifies the submit button following the color field, with "Add" being the button text.
 The elements attribute specifies the first_name and last_name fields will be form input elements.
 The ack attribute requests an acknowledgement be displayed in red when data is inserted.

 = How do I change the sizes and types of the input elements in a form? =